crvineeth97/protein-folding-ml/NOTES.md

 - [x] Fix validation part of the train function in main
 - [x] Use float16 instead of float32?
 Avoid using float16 because compute capability of the 1080TI is 6.1 and float16 performance is much slower than float 32
 - [x] Resnet_1D is not multiplying the channels by 2.
 Check why
+- [x] Use radians instead of degrees, everywhere
 - [x] Store the preprocessed files without the padding so that the size of the file is minimized
 - [x] Write code to read the above files and then pad them according to batches where the maximum length protein determines the padding of the whole batch
+- [x] Fix minibatch error, drop_last is set to true so find a way to ensure that the last set is taken into consideration

 ## List of parameters to tweak for various models